ncuskey/silver-umbrella/codemap.md

 ## Project Overview

 **CBM Writing & Spelling Tool** is a comprehensive TypeScript React web application for Curriculum-Based Measurement (CBM) writing and spelling assessment.
-Built with Next.js 15, it provides automated scoring for educational assessments with interactive override capabilities and professional spell checking via LanguageTool API.
+Built with Next.js 15, it provides automated scoring for educational assessments with interactive override capabilities and professional spell checking via GrammarBot API.

 ## Architecture